sahlaouiahmed/CI_FinalProject/README.md

    - In the Deploy tab, scroll down to the "Manual deploy" section.
    - Select the main branch.
    - Click "Deploy Branch."

+## Future Ideas

+- **Enhanced Product Search**: Implement advanced search functionality with filters for price range, categories, ratings, etc.
+- **Product Reviews and Ratings**: Allow users to leave reviews and ratings for products to help other customers make informed decisions.
+- **Wishlist Feature**: Enable users to create and manage wishlists for products they are interested in purchasing later.
+- **Discount Coupons and Promotions**: Integrate a system for applying discount coupons and running promotional campaigns.
+- **Order Tracking**: Provide real-time order tracking information for customers to monitor their shipments.
+- **Multi-language Support**: Add support for multiple languages to cater to a broader audience.
+- **Mobile App**: Develop a mobile application to offer a seamless shopping experience on smartphones and tablets.
+- **Subscription Service**: Introduce subscription-based products or services for recurring purchases.
+- **AI-Powered Recommendations**: Use machine learning to provide personalized product recommendations based on user behavior and preferences.
+- **Social Media Integration**: Allow users to share their purchases and favorite products on social media platforms.
+- **Analytics Dashboard**: Create an admin dashboard with detailed analytics and reports on sales, user behavior, and more.
+- **Customer Support Chatbot**: Implement an AI-powered chatbot to assist customers with their inquiries and issues in real-time.
+- **Advanced Payment Options**: Include additional payment methods such as digital wallets, cryptocurrencies, and installment plans.